 Over the past 10 or so years, much of the world outside of Southeast Asia has learned about kratom and its medicinal effects.
-While kratom’s most common uses are for pain relief, and to end opiate addiction, another popular use is for anxiety, and it can be highly effective in this regard.
+While kratom’s most common use is for pain relief, it can be highly effective for anxiety as well.

 Because of this, there are a few guidelines which should be noted for those looking to use kratom for its anti-anxiety effects.